Setting the scene for a romantic menu of Irish recipes?

 I mused about building a “Kiss the Blarney Stone” menu, treating the rock as a kind of Irish mistletoe.
 But ponder this for a moment: A ritual involving thousands of lips pursing and drooling over an impossible to reach stone.
 Somehow, that just didn’t seem sexy.

 Finally, it came to me: St. Patrick’s Day is a glorious way to celebrate the coming of spring.
 After all, it’s the most sumptuous season, bursting with sensuality and bloom.
 Associated with the vernal color, green, it ties in a festive way to welcome the seasonal change.
-Around this concept, I could build an Irish menu!
+Around this concept, I could build a menu of Irish recipes!

 Salmon, cod, and lobster are the fruits of Aphrodite.
 They have beneficial contents of phosphorous, iodine and zinc, essential for testosterone production.
 Leeks were favored as a love enhancement by the ancient Greeks and Romans.
 So much that Emperor Nero was said to have eaten leek soup every day.
 Even the lowly potatoes’ lore includes a history where Amazonian women ate them to stimulate their sex drive.
 Potatoes are said to have the same affect on the body as chocolate; they increase serotonin levels, enhancing a feeling of well-being.